kamzolov-opt/kamzolov-opt.github.io/content/papers/46_univ_composite_4/index.md

 ---
-title: 'Efficient Numerical Methods to Solve Sparse Linear Equations with Application to PageRank'
+title: 'Universal Composite Prox-Method for Strictly Convex Optimization Problems'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - Anton Anikin
   - Alexander Gasnikov
-  - Alexander Gornov
   - admin
-  - Yury Maximov
-  - Yurii Nesterov
+  - Mikhail Mendel

 # Author notes (optional)
 #author_notes:
 #  - 'Equal contribution'
 #  - 'Equal contribution'

-date: '2015-08-30'
+date: '2016-04-24'
-doi: '10.1080/10556788.2020.1858297'
+doi: ''

 # Schedule page publish date (NOT publication's date).
 #publishDate: '2024-10-15T00:00:00Z'